manticoresoftware/clt/README.md

 - Complete your tests in the `clt> ` shell and press `^D` to terminate the session and finish recordings.
 - Use a simple default terminal, like iTerm.
 Using the VS Code terminal may lead to unusual behavior due to various settings.
 - Currently, there is a limitation that requires entering commands only when the prompt is available.
 This can lead to inaccurate result validation due to the TTY workflow.
+- Each command from the `.rec` test in the `–––input–––` block should have an output that contains a **NEW LINE**, otherwise replaying will get stuck due to the inability to parse the prompt in the TTY raw output.

 Not all keyboard and Bash controls are supported.
 Here is the list of supported keystrokes: